"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 Introduction

-ChatGPT and Claude are large language models (LLMs) that did not emerge from a goal of "let's build an LLM."
+ChatGPT and Claude, large language models (LLMs), were not born from a goal of "let's build an LLM."

-A person trying to prove the limits of mathematics, a person trying to reduce noise on telephone lines, a person trying to fix accuracy bugs in machine translation——the byproducts of each solving completely different problems accumulated over 80 years to become LLMs.
+Someone trying to prove the limits of mathematics, someone trying to reduce noise on telephone lines, someone trying to fix precision bugs in machine translation——the byproducts of each solving completely different problems accumulated over 80 years to become LLMs.

-This article traces "how those unintended connections came about" in order.
-No knowledge of ML or mathematics is assumed.
+This article traces "how those unintended connections came to be" in order.
+No prior knowledge of ML or mathematics is assumed.

-The starting point was Fireship's YouTube video.
-Inspired by its compact summary of LLM history, I decided to write this article to dig deeper into "what problem each invention was actually trying to solve."
+The spark was Fireship's YouTube video.
+Inspired by its compact summary of LLM history, I wanted to dig deeper into "what problem each invention was really trying to solve," which led me to write this article.

-Part 1 (this article) covers the birth of the computer concept, information theory, neural network training, and the technology of converting words into numbers.
-Part 2 follows the birth of Attention for handling context, through the Transformer, the GPT-3 scaling revolution, and the current era of alignment and efficiency.
+Part One (this article) covers the birth of the computer concept, information theory, neural network training, and the technology for turning words into numbers.
+Part Two will follow the birth of Attention for handling context, through the Transformer, the scaling revolution of GPT-3, and the current era of alignment and efficiency.

 Chapter 1 — What Does It Mean to "Compute"? — Alan Turing (1936)